All Episodes Plain Text

 Germany took in a large number of refugees from the Syrian civil war.

-And there's a great deal of political back and forth inside and some soul searching inside Germany about whether that was the right thing to do at that scale and whether or not those immigrants are succeeding.
+And there's a great deal of political back and forth inside and some soul-searching inside Germany about whether that was the right thing to do at that scale and whether or not those immigrants are succeeding.

-In France, similarly, there are, and there have been for decades now, arguments inside French society about the scale and extent of immigration to largely French cities.
+In France, similarly, there are, and there have been for decades now, arguments inside French society about the scale and extent of immigration to largely French cities and in Britain, similarly, all over the Anglosphere, in Australia and Canada as well.

 So, yeah, I mean, Ian's absolutely right.

-The idea that people don't acculturate, don't assimilate, is, I think, encouraged in every encounter you have with an immigrant who's not totally fluent in English yet.
+And the idea that people don't acculturate, don't assimilate, is, I think, encouraged in every encounter you have with an immigrant who's not totally fluent in English yet.

 Every person that you see on the street who wears the garb and outwardly appears foreign, wears the garb of their country, maybe a headscarf or a hijab.

-So, an immigrant can remain who they were and take on The culture of the United States instead of being forced to set aside everything they were before they came here.
+So an immigrant can remain who they were and take on the culture of the United States instead of being forced to set aside everything they were before they came here.

-It's more a la carte.
+It's more a la cardee.

 It's really up to the immigrant how much of their home culture they want to retain.